jayllo-c/tp/docs/DeveloperGuide.md

 The import command requires the use of an external CSV file.
 The test cases below assume that the tests are run on a Windows sysem, and that the CSV file is located at the path `C:/file.csv`.
 Please modify the filepath accordingly based on where your file is stored and your operating system.

 <box type="info" seamless>
-On Windows systems, you can right click the file and copy the file path, remember to remove the double quotes.
-On MacOS, you can drag the file into the terminal to get the file path.
-On Linux, you can use the `pwd` command to get the current directory and append the file name to it.
+On Window systems, you can right click the file and copy the file path, remember to remove the double quotes. <br> On MacOS, you can drag the file into the terminal to get the file path. <br>On Linux, you can use the <code>pwd</code> command to get the current directory and append the file name to it.
 </box>

 1. Importing Data from a CSV File